Hi there, I’m

 In addition to my love of technology and design, I am also interested in education, history, economics and politics.

-Below are details of some of projects I have developed over my ten plus years of coding experience.
+Below are details of some of the projects I have developed over my fifteen plus years of coding experience.

 Projects